MarkZither/jQuery.dataTables.oData/README.md

 Beside displaying, it allows you to filter, sort, and navigate through the data.
 There are several versions of OData services (v4, v3, and v2), which return results in different formats.
 This connector handles all of these versions (and you simply need to specify a version through "iODataVersion" parameter).

+## Folk Improvements

+This is a folk of https://github.com/vpllan/jQuery.dataTables.oData and contains the following improvements:
+	* Supports oData $expand:
+	   * "sAjaxSource": "/odata/Cases?$expand=Client"
+	* Ability to select properties from sub objects by specifying aoColumns such as:
+	   * { "mData": "Client.Address.Postcode", "oData": "Client/Address/Postcode" }
+	* Ability to filter/search enum properities by specifying sType as enum:
+	   * { "mData": "Client.Title", "oData": "Client/Title", "sType": "enum" }
+    * Ability to search and filter collections:
+	   * { "mData": "Clients", "oData": "Clients/Title", "oDataCollectionFilter": "Clients", "oDataCollectionFilterProperty": "Title" }
+	* Ability to specify if a column is search only (rather than filter):
+	   * { "mData": "Clients", "oData": "Clients/Title", "oDataCollectionFilter": "Clients", "oDataCollectionFilterProperty": "Title", "columnSearchOnly" : "true" }
+	* Included a filter/search delay so that you don't send requests too frequently
+	* Better int support

+NOTE: Theses have only been proving for my use cases so they may or may not work for you use cases... but I am sure the improvement will at least help!

 ## Setup

 Steps: